 According to Wang Chi, Director of the National Space Science Centre of CAS, the mission aims to capture a more complete picture of solar wind–magnetosphere interaction through global imaging.

-From Process Gaps to Close Coordination
+From Technical Differences to Close Coordination

 SMILE carries jointly developed payloads from China and Europe.
 China is responsible for the satellite platform, mission control, ground support systems, and scientific application systems.
 It also leads the development of three key instruments: the ultraviolet auroral imager, the low-energy ion analyser, and the magnetometer.